cysouw/diathesis/text/c03_prepositions.md

  \b.
 Die Aufgabe (des Lehrers) überrascht mich.
  \c.
 Der Lehrer überrascht mich damit, dass er die Aufgabe schon korrigiert hat.

 There is a large overlap (but also an interesting difference) between the verbs that allow for this diathesis and the verbs that allow for a reflexive variant \Next[c], cf. [#sec:reflexive-preposition-passive].
+Some verbs, like *ärgern* 'to irritate' in \Next allow for both diatheses, but other verbs only take part in one or the other.

 \ex.
  \a.
 Du ärgerst mich mit deinen Witzen.